-In this report, we have only examined the potential cost savings in the context of a CLMRS, in which a risk model could be used to target at-risk children/households for monitoring visits and/or support, as an alternative to conducting a full census and providing support to all the households of an area.
-These potential cost savings are limited both by the actual child labour prevalence rate (since reducing the share of farmers visited below the prevalence rate would amount to voluntarily ignoring a certain share of children in child labour) and the performance of the model.
-Therefore, the costs saved by using a risk-based approach vary greatly, depending on the model and the context (see table below).
-However, the cost-saving potential of a risk-based approach is not fixed.
-In a virtuous circle, improving the targeting of remediation via a high-performing risk model may improve the effectiveness of the prevention/remediation actions undertaken and subsequently increase the cost-saving potential of the risk-based approach (see figure below).
+Moreover, cost savings are limited both by the actual child labour prevalence rate (since reducing the share of farmers visited below the prevalence rate would amount to voluntarily ignoring a certain share of children in child labour) and the performance of the model.
+Therefore, the costs saved by using a risk-based approach vary greatly, depending on the model and the context (see Figure 5).
+However, in a longer-term perspective, the cost-saving potential of a risk-based approach is not fixed and might result in a reduction of the overall costs of the intervention.
+In a virtuous circle, improving the targeting of remediation via a high-performing risk model may improve the effectiveness of the prevention/remediation actions undertaken and subsequently increase the cost-saving potential of the risk-based approach, and with it the cost of the overall intervention.